honhimW/meilisearch-rest-client/README.md

 [Meilisearch](https://github.com/meilisearch/meilisearch) is a lightning-fast search engine that fits effortlessly into your apps, websites, and workflow.

-> The goal of this library is to provide a more `object-oriented` and `semantic` meilisearch-rest client, supporting reactive usage through reactor-http.
+> The goal of this library is to provide a `object-oriented`, `semantic`, `reactive`, and `streamlined` meilisearch-rest-client, supporting reactivity through reactor-netty-http.

 ### Version
 The version number of this library is named by appending `.X` to the version number in the official documentation.